automl/symbolic-explanations-hpo/README.md

 by running

 ```
-python run_sampling_hpobench.py --job_id 0
+python run_sampling_hpobench.py --job_id 0 --run_type smac
 ```

 where `job_id` is an index to iterate over a list containing all models, hyperparameter-combinations, and datasets.
 Which models and datasets should be included in the list can be defined in `utils/hpobench_utils`.
 By default, one hyperparameter-combination is evaluated per model and dataset.
 This can be adapted by modifying the parameter `max_hp_comb` inside the script.

-By setting `run_type` in the script to `rand`, the script furthermore allows to collect randomly sampled configurations and evaluate their performance.
-When setting `run_type` in the script to `surr`, the script will collect random samples, but estimated their performance using the Gaussian process.
+By setting `run_type` to `rand`, the script furthermore allows to collect randomly sampled configurations and evaluate their performance.
+When setting `run_type` to `surr`, the script will collect random samples, but estimated their performance using the Gaussian process.
 Please  note that, in the latter case, the BO sampling needs to be run beforehand to provide the Gaussian process models.

 ### Symbolic Regression